 The new CDC policy requires COVID-19 testing for international passengers universally.
 A previous CDC policy issued in December 2020 required proof of a negative COVID-19 test for passengers flying to the United States from the United Kingdom.
 Now, all international travelers will be required to present proof of a negative test result or, alternatively, recent recovery from COVID-19.

 The Canadian government also requires pre-departure testing and proof of a negative COVID-19 test for all international travelers boarding flights to Canada, regardless of citizenship.

-Please contact the Immigration Attorneys at Ryan Swanson if you have any questions about the H-1B cap selection process.
+Please contact the Immigration Attorneys at Ryan Swanson if you have any questions.

 Amy Royalty can be reached at [email protected].

 Jen Chen can be reached at [email protected].

 Cody Nunn can be reached at [email protected].

 Marsha Mavunkel can be reached at [email protected].